 How to Use Frozen Veggies

 Cooking with frozen veggies is a great way to offer up nutrition and not worry about the produce going bad.
-They contain the same (if not more) nutrients as fresh since they’re preserved at the time of peak ripeness and they are usually very easy to use.
-The chart above shows my personal preference for how to use frozen veggies, though feel free to experiment to find your favorites!
+They contain the same (if not more) nutrients as fresh since they’re preserved at the time of peak ripeness, and they are usually very easy to use.
+Our go-tos are frozen broccoli, corn, cauliflower, riced cauliflower, cubed sweet potatoes, peas, and sliced pepers.

 Best Recipes for Frozen Vegetables